Current timestamp: 05/02/2023 05:02:10

 “I would also remind those who think it’s acceptable to target others because of who they are that hate crimes are serious offences and are never justifiable.
 Those convicted of committing hate crimes can expect serious consequences for their actions.”

-Hate crime and hate incidents can be reported to South Wales Police via 101 or online via this link.
+Hate crime and hate incidents can be reported to South Wales Police via 101 or online.

-In addition victims can report to True Vision via this link.
+In addition victims can report to True Vision.

 Those affected by hate crimes can also contact South Wales Victim Focus via this link / 0300 30 30 161 to receive specialist victim support which is funded via the Office of the Police and Crime Commissioner.